2024-2025 BALL IN HAND POOL LEAGUE RULES

 7. Failure to identify the intended pocket for the 8-ball.

-8. If the 8 ball is accidently pocketed with a player's hand or cue, it is a loss of game.
+8. If the 8 ball is accidentally pocketed with a player's hand or cue, it is a loss of game.

 LEGAL SHOTS